Top Tips for Leading a Healthy Lifestyle at Work

 - Set challenges with your colleagues, how many flights of stairs can you climb in 10 minutes, or how many steps can you walk at lunchtime?

-- Deskercise – there are lots of exercises that you can complete from the comfort of your own desk such as the use of resistance bands, or desk yoga.
+- Deskercise!
+There are lots of exercises that you can complete from the comfort of your own desk.

 Active travel is an approach to travel and transport that focuses on physical activity (walking and cycling) as opposed to motorised and carbon-dependent means.